benc-uk/webgl-sandbox/readme.md

 You are not working with any sort of 3D geometry or attribute buffers, the fragment shader runs over a 2D quad which covers the screen and output frame.

-The only defined output is `fragColor` which is a vec4 for the colour of the output pixel
+The only output is `fragColor` which is a vec4, to hold the colour of the output pixel.

 Simplest example